amedmell/react-firebase-auth/README.md

-## React & Firebase - Auth & Crud
+## React & Firebase - Auth
 ### Auth by email & socials (read socials folder readme to setup)
-### formik & YUP are used form state management, validation & submission
+### formik & YUP are used for form state management, validation & submission
 ### The Auth Components are ready to re-use with any auth API, simply change the API endpoints (signup, signin & signout functions, etc).

-#### Crud is still incomplete, might complete it later. (firebase is very diff than a normal API => components won't be reusable)